-We consider that the governance and internal control environment operating during 2022/23 provided reasonable and objective assurance that any significant risks to the achievement of the Comhairle's principal strategic priorities and outcomes were identified and action was taken to avoid or mitigate their impact.
+We consider that the governance and internal control environment operating during 2024/25 provided reasonable and objective assurance that any significant risks to the achievement of the Comhairle's principal strategic priorities and outcomes were identified and action was taken to avoid or mitigate their impact.
 The improvements to strengthen the governance arrangements further, as set out in the Local Code of Corporate Governance Action Plan, have served the Comhairle well.
-The Comhairle has now moved beyond the Covid-19 pandemic to recovery and renewal and continues to provide a robust service to the community.
+The Comhairle has moved on from the cyber-attack, and continues to provide a robust service to the community.